 The TEACH Act

-Basically, the TEACH Act of 2002 harmonized the rights with respect to displaying copyrighted materials between classroom and distance computer mediated instructors.
-The following links describe the effects of the Act, which was signed into law November, 2002.
+Basically, the TEACH Act of 2002 harmonized the rights with respect to displaying copyrighted materials between classroom and distance computer-mediated instructors.
+The following links describe the effects of the Act, which was signed into law in November 2002.

 - They must be integral to your teaching of the course, and not simply background or enrichment materials.

 - They must not have been produced for the distance education market in the first place.

 - They must be no longer than a typical class period.

 - There is not already be a digitized version of the materials already available to your students.